When I had my pet chameleon he lived with me in his enclosure in the corner of my living room near my sofa.

-On the odd occasion I would catch a whiff of something from his enclosure and think ‘Pew!
+On the odd occasion, I catch a whiff of something coming from my chameleon’s enclosure and think, ‘Pew!
 That stinks!
 What the heck is that smell!?’
-Thankfully this wouldn’t happen very often but enough to make me research possible causes.
+Thankfully, this doesn’t happen very often.

-So, do pet chameleons smell?
-Chameleons themselves are generally odorless but their enclosure can give off smells if things aren’t tended to regularly and feeder insects not regularly cleaned.
+Chameleons themselves are generally odorless, but their enclosure can give off smells if things aren’t tended to regularly and feeder insects not regularly cleaned.

 Here are 10 ways a pet chameleon smells and what you can do about it: